 - The Security IC Embedded Software may be required to contribute to preventing the threats.
 At least it must not undermine the security provided by the TOE.
-For detail refer to the assumptions regarding the Security IC Embedded Software specified in Section 3.4 - The above security concerns are derived from considering the operational usage by the end-consumer (Phase 7) since - Phase 1 and the Phases from TOE Delivery up to the end of Phase 6 are covered by assumptions and the development and production environment starting with Phase 2 up to TOE Delivery are covered by an organisational security policy.
+For detail refer to the assumptions regarding the Security IC Embedded Software specified in Section 3.4 - The above security concerns are derived from considering the operational usage by the end-consumer (Phase 7) since the development and production environment starting with Phase 2 up to TOE Delivery are covered by an organisational security policy.